Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 Everyone knows that the leading killer of Americans is heart disease.
 What we don’t understand as a nation is that much of this heart disease is within our control to avoid.
 We are so attached to our fast food and huge portions that the thought of eating a healthier diet scares us.
 What we should be afraid of is heart disease.
 By following a heart healthy diet plan and a balanced diet menu we can still enjoy our food and save our lives at the same time.
 Overweight people should follow a healthy weight loss plan that does not put too much stress on your heart like many diets do.
 There is even room for quick healthy snacks that are also heart healthy snacks.

 To create and follow your Healthy heart diet menu for every day you just need to do a little research.
 It is not difficult or complicated to create a heart healthy diet plan.
 A lot of a heart healthy plan is common sense with a few important changes and considerations.
-Basically all diet plans suggest that you stop eating junk food from fast and include more vegetables and fruits in your healthy heart diet menu.
+Basically all diet plans suggest that you stop eating junk food from fast foods and include more vegetables and fruits in your healthy heart diet menu.

 Sodium intake is one of the most important elements of a balanced diet menu.
 The recommendation from the American Heart Association is to have not more than 2300 milligrams a day.
 That is the equivalent of a teaspoon.
 Obviously, you should shy away from the table salt.
 If you like some seasoning on your food there are many sodium free alternatives to salt.
 However, keep in mind that most of your daily intake of salt comes from the food you eat, not table salt.
 Avoid eating meals that are processed.
 Processed food usually has a huge amount of salt and overall is not very good for your health.
 Quick healthy snacks should be sodium free.
 There are plenty of heart healthy snacks that you can incorporate in to your heart healthy diet plan.
 Snacks are OK if they are kept to a reasonable amount and are considered heart healthy snacks.
 Don’t be tempted when you are in a hurry, keep on hand several quick healthy snacks.